Rise of the Silicon Valley Small Business

 The Silicon Valley small business, the SV-SB, is a hybrid of sorts — it intertwines small business values and discipline with big tech know-how and ambition.

 Founding teams may look like that of a “traditional” Silicon Valley startup.
 They’re native to Silicon Valley ethos, skills, and playbooks.
-But, beneath the surface, they’re different.
-You might see more solopreneurs and studios (and LLCs instead of C-corps).
+But beneath the surface, they’re different.
 They value autonomy and flexibility.
-They envision a range of potentially good outcomes — not binary, all-or-nothing scenarios.
+You might see more solopreneurs and studios (and LLCs instead of C-corps) taking multiple shots.
+They envision a range of potentially good outcomes—not binary, all-or-nothing scenarios.
+Many peers who’ve founded or worked at high-growth VC-backed startups are now considering this path.

 Teams stay small and run fast for as long as they can.
-I define a Silicon Valley small business as having 20 or fewer employees (and often less than 10).
-In my experience, startup teams above this size are forced to operate very differently — much slower, with more bureaucracy, and less alignment.
-But below the threshold, a savvy team can create leverage and punch above its size.
+I define a Silicon Valley Small Business as having 20 or fewer employees (and often fewer than 10).
+In my experience, startup teams above this size are forced to operate very differently—much slower, with more bureaucracy and less alignment.
+Below this threshold, there’s little hierarchy, redundancy, or purely managerial roles.
+And a savvy, small team can still create leverage and punch above its size.

 They’re growth-oriented and going for efficient scale.
-Unlike small businesses (and contrary to the common characterization of teams that bootstrap), SV-SBs aren’t just trying to build “lifestyle” businesses or modest passive income streams.
-They want to scale, as quickly and efficiently as possible.
-The desire and often the know-how to scale separates them from traditional small businesses, and their focus on doing it leaner and profitably can separate them from the traditional SV startup.
+Unlike small businesses (and contrary to the common characterization of teams that bootstrap), SVSBs aren’t just trying to build “lifestyle” businesses or modest passive income streams.
+They want to scale as quickly and efficiently as possible.
+Many know how to scale businesses, and their desire to do so separates them from traditional small businesses.
+Their focus on profitability and efficiency while scaling separates them from the traditional SV startup.

 They try to bootstrap to profitability instead of relying on venture capital.
 They’re VC-literate yet aren’t charmed by the potential status, signal, or stability.
-Perhaps they raise the equivalent of a friends & family or pre-seed round but not much more.
-They look for capital-efficient businesses and prioritize profit alongside growth early on.
+They choose capital efficient ideas.
+They bootstrap until they see signs of VC-compatibility.
+Or perhaps they raise the equivalent of a friends and family or pre-seed round but not more (seedstrap).
 With less money going in, there’s a lower bar for financial return.
-Moreover, “success” doesn’t require a billion dollar exit.
-Making millions is a win (and thousands keeps the team afloat).
+“Success” doesn’t require a billion-dollar exit; making millions is a win (and thousands keeps you afloat).
+That said, some of them will have big outcomes, perhaps even billion-dollar ones.

 It’s important that these archetypal attributes are deliberate operating choices, and not mere symptoms of a fleeting stage.
 Otherwise, it’s easy to look at every early-stage tech startup as a “Silicon Valley small business.”